oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 JsonCpp is a C++ library that allows manipulating JSON values, including serialization and deserialization to and from strings.
 It can also preserve existing comment in unserialization/serialization steps, making it a convenient format to store user input files.

-**URL**
+**More Information**

 https://open-source-parsers.github.io/jsoncpp-docs/doxygen/index.html

 **Available Versions**::

+    1.9.3-GCCcore-8.3.0
     1.9.4-GCCcore-10.2.0
     1.9.4-GCCcore-9.3.0
-    1.9.3-GCCcore-8.3.0

 Judy